-Headaches are not diagnosed based only on their location.
-They are diagnosed by the “company they keep”.
+Headaches are not diagnosed only by their location, but also by the “company they keep”.
 In other words, the various features of headache symptoms such as specific characteristics of head pain, patterns, and symptoms that go with the headache are the most important pieces of information to narrow down the most likely headache types.
-Headache location by itself without any other information is actually quite useless.
+Headache location by itself without any other symptom information is useless.

-The International Classification of Headache Disorders (ICHD3) classifies every headache type according to the headache and all of the associated features.
-Each headache type must match a specific set of characteristics and associated symptoms set forth in the criteria.
+The International Headache Society classifies every headache type according to the headache and all of the associated features.
+Each headache type must match a specific set of characteristics and associated symptoms per the criteria.
 Headache location is only one of many features taken into account.
 The type of headache then determines the best headache treatment guide.

 By combining the headache location with associated symptoms, patterns, and characteristics of the pain, it can then be more accurately narrowed down.
-This makes choosing the correct treatment more accurate and effective.
-This is absolutely key.
+This makes choosing the correct treatment plan more accurate and effective.
+This is absolutely key!

-The end result is that you are on a more effective path to improvement rather than throwing “headache” pills randomly at a headache that hasn’t given a specific name.
-Thus, the treatment being used may not be the treatment that your specific type of headache needs (and sometimes it can even make it worse).
+The end result is that you are on a more effective path to improvement rather than throwing “headache” pills randomly at a headache that hasn’t been given a specific name.
+Thus, the treatment being used may not be the treatment that your specific type of headache needs (and sometimes can even make worse).
 I see this scenario in my headache clinic every day given the shortage of headache specialists.
-This is why I created a FREE headache and facial pain symptom checker.

-Let’s take migraine as just one example.
+Let’s take migraine as one example.
 Migraine can vary widely in its location between patients and between attacks within the same patient.
-Any one of those Googled headache location terms listed at the top could potentially represent migraine.
-Those locations could also represent many other specific types of headaches as well.
+Any one of those Googled headache location terms you’re looking up potentially could represent migraine.
+Those locations could also represent many other different types of headaches as well.
 Many of those other headache types would require a different type of treatment or evaluation than migraine would.

 The headache location doesn’t fully match with migraine until you combine it with the required criteria of associated symptoms that make the migraine diagnosis.
-These other symptoms include things such as nausea, sensitivity to light (photophobia), sensitivity to sound (phonophobia), throbbing or pounding pain, moderate to severe pain intensity, worsening with exercise, one sided predominance, and of course ruling out other more concerning “secondary” causes of the headaches that may require more urgent medical attention.
+These other symptoms include things such as nausea, sensitivity to light (photophobia), sensitivity to sound (phonophobia), throbbing or pounding pain, moderate to severe pain intensity, worsening with exercise, one sided location, and of course ruling out other more concerning “secondary” causes of the headaches that may require more urgent medical attention.
 Secondary causes of headaches might include other symptoms such as double vision or exertion headache, and require an evaluation with your doctor.

 So clearly, Googling the headache location alone doesn’t help you figure out the cause or type of the headache at all, nor the most effective treatment.
 The bottom line is that location of pain alone doesn’t narrow down the type of headache or facial pain that you have.
 The associated symptoms and patterns that go with the headache are the keys to deciphering between the possible headache types.

 Remember, any type of headache and facial pain requires an office visit and physical examination with your doctor.
 There is no way around this requirement.
-This symptom checker tool is purely educational to provoke thinking of a variety of headache possibilities.
+This symptom checker tool is purely educational to provoke discussions of possible headache types.
 However, bad causes of headache can present as mild and simple headache disorders such as migraine.
-So, a visit to your doctor to evaluate your headache is a mandatory step that you must do.
+So, a visit to your doctor to evaluate your headache is a mandatory step.